rohangc/GVimConfiguration/Readme.md

         b. '_vimrc'.
         c.
 'GvimConfigure.sh'

-    4. Invoke a "Git Shell" and do the following:
+    4. Invoke a "Git Shell" ("Git Bash" on Windows) and do the following:
         a.
 Navigate to your 'HOME' directory.
         b.
 Execute the script 'GvimConfigure.sh'.
             1. On Windows, ignore errors about a missing shared '/usr/share/_vimrc' file.